johannesg98/LORR24/README.md

 # Testing
 ## RL
-Testing the RL-controller can be done right away (default 10,000 steps) with:
+Testing the RL-controller can be done right away (default 200 agents, 10,000 steps) with:
 ```shell
 python3 RL/test.py
 ```